Memo Fantasma to Walk, Thanks to Colombian Prosecutor

 He lambasted the defense team, insisting that they had taken far too long in needing 31 days to collect the evidence from the Attorney General’s Office, holding up the judicial process.

-“Yes, there were delaying tactics on the part of the defence,” he responded.
+“Yes, there were delaying tactics on the part of the defense,” he responded.

 Santander also rejected the notion presented by the prosecutor that this was a “family tragedy.”